Esri/resource-proxy/PHP/README.md

 ### PHP version check has failed

 This is because the minimum proxy requirements are set to PHP version 5.4.2.
 If this fails, the recommendation is to install the most recent stable PHP release.
-Other PHP versions may work, however PHP version 5.4.2 contains important security updates.
+A version of PHP greater than 5.4.2 should be used.

 ### My directory is not writable